rohanrdy/portfolio/content/authors/admin/_index.md

     url: https://www.srmist.edu.in/

 # Short bio (displayed in user profile at end of posts)
-bio: Junior year at SRMIST, KTR.
+bio: Junior year at SRMIST, KTR, Chennai, Tamil Nadu.

 # Interests to show in About widget
 #interests: